All your third party accident and claim questions answered.

 First, make sure you get the details of the third party

 Make sure you grab as much information as you can while the person is there in front of you.
 Take a couple of photos/videos as evidence, get their contact details and whatever else you might need to file a claim.
-If you are unsure about what info you might need here’s a piece to help with that.
+If you’re unsure what info to get, here’s our guide to what details to collect after a car accident.

 Then, report the incident to the police within 24 hours